 Are Electronic Wills the Way of the Future?

 So, why is Nevada the only state that recognizes electronic wills?
 The state of Florida’s failed attempt at recognizing electronic wills may hold the answer.
-Governor Rick Scott of Florida wrote in his veto letter that his state’s proposed law fails to “adequately ensure authentication of the identity of the parties to the transaction.”
+Governor Rick Scott of Florida wrote in his veto letter that his state’s proposed law fails to “adequately ensure the authentication of the identity of the parties to the transaction.”
 In a similar vein, the Florida Bar added that the proposed law failed to protect testators from fraud and exploitation.

 Essentially, this was Florida saying that electronic wills aren’t safe.
 Their take on electronic wills would have allowed a testator to merely type their name during a videoconference, with witnesses and an attorney or notary present on the feed.
 Unfortunately for proponents, the proposed law’s inadequate digital signature verification left too much room for bad actors to compromise the integrity of what was being signed.
-The bill’s videoconferencing approach also broadened the possibility for undue influence.
+The bill’s videoconferencing approach also broadened the possibility of undue influence.
 Even if an attorney asks a testator if anyone else is present, it would be difficult to verify.

 A North Carolina Hurdle

 Similar arguments would be made if North Carolina attempted to pass similar legislation.
 However, at a more fundamental level, North Carolina law adds another obstacle to the implementation of electronic wills.
-For there to be a valid attested will in North Carolina, NCGS Chapter 31 requires (i) that a testator sign or acknowledge the will “in the presence” of his or her witnesses and (ii) that the witnesses “sign the will in the presence of the testator.”
+For there to be a validly attested will in North Carolina, NCGS Chapter 31 requires (i) that a testator sign or acknowledge the will “in the presence” of his or her witnesses and (ii) that the witnesses “sign the will in the presence of the testator.”
 Our courts have decided that “in the presence” requires a line-of-sight.
 This means that if a testator cannot physically see a witness sign the will, then that witness’ signature is not valid.
 Thus, for an electronic will to be valid, courts must be willing to accept that videoconferencing provides a clear line-of-sight.

 In other words, widespread recognition of electronic wills has a long way to go.
 Each state sets its own requirements for what constitutes a valid will.
 Therefore no single uniform law is likely to govern their acceptance.
 Our state’s rigid formalities fundamentally complicate electronic will acceptance here, and even in Nevada where electronic wills are explicitly recognized, research by the American Bar Association shows that the majority of Nevada estate planning attorneys have never dealt with an electronic will.

-In short technology is changing the legal landscape and electronic wills may very well be on the horizon.
+In short, technology is changing the legal landscape and electronic wills may very well be on the horizon.
 Until then, though, the best way to accomplish your testamentary goals is to meet with an attorney who knows the law and its formalities, and who can help you design a plan that best fits your needs.
 The attorneys at NC Planning are happy to help you get started.